xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 *Boundary note:*

-Falsifying TU encoding != solving canonical statement.
+Falsifying a Tension Universe encoding is not the same as solving the canonical statement.
 This experiment only tests whether the Q042 tension encoding can separate known synthetic scenarios; it does not directly determine which type of world our real universe belongs to.

 ---